robhagemans/monobit/README.md

   with whitespace.
 There must be at least one such line.
 Leading and trailing whitespace on these lines does not form part of the value, but the newlines do.
 * A value may contain any character that is allowed in a `yaff` file.
-* A value must not consist solely of `.`, `@`, and whitespace characters.
+* No line of a value must consist solely of `.`, `@`, and whitespace characters.
-* A value must not consist of a single `-`.
+* No line of a value must consist of a single `-`.
 * A value must not be empty.
-* If a value starts and ends with a double quote, these quotes are stripped and everything in between is used unchanged.
+* If any line of a value starts and ends with a double quote character `"`, these quotes are stripped and everything in between is used unchanged.

 #### Glyph definitions
 A *glyph definition* consists of one or more *labels*, followed by a *glyph*.
 If there are multiple